 Arc de Triomphe: DOMMARTIN on the south pillar

-On September 2, 1793, Captain Dommartin was promoted to chef de bataillon of the 2nd Foot Artillery and became the chief artillery officer for the soldiers moving to retake Toulon from the Royalists.
-Five days later on the 7th, Dommartin led an attack on Ollioules on the outskirts of Toulon and was hit by a shot to the left shoulder.
-A promotion to général de brigade followed for this service, but he was effectively out of action, enabling a young Captain Bonaparte in the vicinity to take command of the artillery at Toulon and make a name for himself.1
+Embarking on his military career at age 16, Elzéar Auguste Cousin de Dommartin enrolled in the artillery school of Verdun in 1784.
+A year later he was a lieutenant in the regiment of artillery of Auxonne.
+His career was fairly uneventful until the French Revolution, when in 1792 he was promoted to capitaine in the 4th Foot Artillery.
+The next year, on September 2, 1793, Captain Dommartin was promoted to chef de bataillon of the 2nd Foot Artillery and he became the chief artillery officer for the soldiers moving to retake Toulon from the Royalists.
+Five days later on the 7th, Dommartin led an attack on Ollioules on the outskirts of Toulon and he was hit by a shot to the left shoulder.
+A promotion to chef de brigade came later that same day, and another promotion, this time to général de brigade, came on September 23rd.
+However, Dommartin was effectively out of action, enabling a young Captain Bonaparte in the vicinity to take command of the artillery at Toulon and make a name for himself.1

-In 1795, Dommartin was with the Army of Italy, first in Sérurier's divsion and later Masséna's, and that year fought at Loano.
-At the end of the year he took command of the 3rd Brigade of Meynier's Division, and then in March of 1796 took command of the 1st Brigade.
+In 1795 Dommartin served with the Army of Italy, first in Sérurier's division and later Masséna's, and that year fought at Loano.
+At the end of the year he took command of the 3rd Brigade of Meynier's division, and then in March of 1796 he took command of the 1st Brigade.
 With General Bonaparte now leading the Army of Italy, Dommartin fought at Montenotte, Dego , and Mondovi .
-He briefly commanded the 2nd Brigade of Masséna's division, and then in May took command of the Horse Artillery of the Army of Italy.
-In June Dommartin went with Vaubois to Livorno, and then in August he commanded the light artillery during the fierce fighting at Castiglione .
-In September he fought at Roverdo, then in October was made deputy commander of artillery of the Army of Italy.
-In 1797 Dommartin commanded the artillery sent to Romagne, and then distinguished himself at Tagliamento.
+He briefly commanded the 2nd Brigade of Masséna's division, and then in May he took command of the Horse Artillery of the Army of Italy.
+In June Dommartin went with Vaubois to Livorno and then in August he commanded the light artillery during the fierce fighting at Castiglione .
+That September he fought at Roverdo and then in October he was made deputy commander of artillery of the Army of Italy.
+In 1797 Dommartin commanded the artillery sent to Romagne and then he distinguished himself at Tagliamento.

 Dommartin kept busy during the relatively peaceful interlude before the campaign to Egypt.
 He commanded the artillery of the 17th military division for a month, then the 6th arrondissement of artillery for a few weeks before joining the army of the Sambre and Meuse, then the Army of the Rhine, and finally becoming inspector of artillery on the Mediterranean coast.